dwweiss/bruteforce/README.md

 Single training of a network configuration on a new dataset can represent a substantial risk of missing an acceptable solution.
 A preference of a particular trainer or activation of the hidden layers has not been found.
 Brute force scanning of the network parameters is therefore recommended.

-The conclusion is the need of 3-5 repetitions of the random initialization of weights for each network configuration if unknown data sets are analyzed.
+The conclusion is the need of 3-5 repetitions of the random initialization of weights for each network configuration in case of new data sets.

 ### Installation